fabiommendes/sidekick/README.rst

 1) setup.py
 2) tasks.py

-We formatted for maximum legibility, but even so that are so many nested functions that it is not even funny.
-The code above reads all files from the current directory, keeps only the `.py` files, sort them alphabetically (after normalizing case), and finally prints a list of files on the screen.
+The game is: we don't want to make unnecessary assignments, just pass the value through a pipeline of functions.
+That said, we formatted the previous code for maximum legibility.
+As you can see, there are so many nested functions that it is not even funny.
+If you haven't deciphered it yet, the code above reads all files from the current directory, keeps only the `.py` files, sort them alphabetically (after normalizing case), and finally prints a list with the result.

 We can do better with sidekick: